Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 <!---------------------------->
-## Use Amazon Managed Flink for real-time analytics - Optional
+## Use Amazon Managed Service for Flink for real-time analytics - Optional
 Duration: 20

 Note that you will need to complete the base workshop first without cleaning up the resources in order to proceed.